“Steve, how many calories should I eat every day? I have goals!”

 As we’ve just seen, different Activity Levels can influence the TDEE greatly too.

-Study after study demonstrates that people evaluate their movement and exercise greater than what it actually is.
+Study after study demonstrates that people overestimate their levels of exercise and general activity.

-Not only that, but our fitness trackers overestimate by at least 20% how many calories we expend through exercise too.
+Not only that, but our fitness trackers overestimate how many calories we expend through exercise too…some by as much as 90%!

-We think we’re working out “intensely” for 60 minutes and then overeat, assuming we have lots of extra calories in our “daily budget” to spare.
+We think we’re working out “intensely” for 60 minutes, so we overeat, assuming we have lots of extra calories in our “daily budget” to spare.

 However, when researchers look at stuff like heart rate, VO2 max, and calories burned, they determine that we actually only exercised “moderately.”